 Criminal records in Virginia are official documents identifying convicted criminals and details of known criminal activities.
 These documents, commonly known as rap sheets, include arrest, prosecution, and conviction records from criminal justice agencies in Virginia, including the courts and correctional facilities.
 Besides the subject’s personal information, a complete criminal record provides information regarding felonies and misdemeanors committed by the subject as well as arrest, indictment, and conviction histories.

 - Full name and known aliases

-- Date of birth, gender, race, and any other identifying personal data
+- Birthdate, gender, race, and other identifying personal data

 - A set of fingerprints and a mugshot